oyeoyeleye/convolutional-neural-network-CNN-/README.md

 ## Goal

-Our goal is to train a deep convolutional neural network that can reliably classify different thoracic pathologies from human chest X{rays.
+Our goal is to train a deep convolutional neural network that can reliably classify different thoracic pathologies from human chest X-rays.
 This will allow for a faster and more accurate diagnoses of several diseases, which will lead to a more effcient care of patients in hospitals around the world.

 ## Data